-The Board currently comprises two non-executive Directors, one of whom is the Chairman, and three executive Directors which is considered to be an appropriate balance given the Company's current size.
+The Board currently comprises three independent non-executive Directors and four executive Directors which is considered to be an appropriate balance given the Company's current size.
 The Board is responsible to the shareholders for the proper management of the Group.
-It meets regularly to set and monitor strategy, examine opportunities, identify and consider key risks, consider (and where appropriate approve) capital expenditure projects and other significant financing matters and report to shareholders.
+It meets regularly (including 4 times per year in person) to set and monitor strategy and progress, examine opportunities, identify and consider key risks, consider (and where appropriate approve) capital expenditure projects and other significant financing matters and report to shareholders.
 The Board delegates authority to the management for the day-to-day business matters including: routine drilling, geological and operational matters, purchasing procedures, financial authority limits, contract approval procedures and the hiring of full time and temporary staff and consultants.
 Matters reserved for the Board are communicated in advance of formal meetings.
-In addition to formal board meetings, the directors hold weekly conference calls, which the Company's NOMAD is invited to attend, in order to keep the board fully informed with operational matters and potential issues.
-Biographical details of the directors can be found on the 'About Pantheon' section of the company's website.
+In addition to formal board meetings, the executive directors hold weekly conference calls (non-executive directors attend such calls at least once per month), which the Company's NOMAD is invited to attend, in order to keep the board fully informed with operational matters and potential issues.
+Biographical details of the directors can be found on the 'About Us' section of the Company's website.

 The QCA Code does not offer a definition of independence with respect to directors, so in forming a view on the independence of directors the Company has sought guidance by reference to the guidelines outlined in the FCA's UK Corporate Governance Code.
 In any event, the Board exercises discretion in making the determination of director independence which is kept under review on an annual basis.
-The non-executive Chairman, Phillip Gobe, is currently considered to be independent.
+All three non-executive directors are currently considered by the Company to be independent.